elena-lorente/elena-lorente/README.md

 ## getCurrentRoles();

-💻 Working in remote full-time in [iSalud](https://www.doctori.com/)
+💻 Working as front-end developer using Vue 3 in remote full-time in [iSalud](https://www.doctori.com/)

 ## howToReach();